-- Country risk is related to political, regulatory, and administrative challenges (cf. 85 percent African countries scoring in lower half and more than half in bottom quartile of Ease of Doing Business Index 202044) and foreign exchange risk. - Counter party risk is related to project developers defaulting on their debt obligations, which is especially a concern when project developers cannot provide track records of past repayments.
+- Country risk is related to political, regulatory, and administrative challenges (cf. 85 percent African countries scoring in lower half and more than half in bottom quartile of Ease of Doing Business Index 2020) and foreign exchange risk. - Counter party risk is related to project developers defaulting on their debt obligations, which is especially a concern when project developers cannot provide track records of past repayments. - Project risk is due to physical risk, potential lack of scale, capabilities, and adapted technologies to drive efficient project development and implementation. - Market risk is related to the carbon credit market's price variations over time and by project type and quality, and related to the nascent stage of hedging mechanisms.
+For example, the international framework Basel III, through its Fundamental Review of the Trading Book (FRTB) to be implemented in January 2023, allocates a 60 percent risk weighting to carbon credits.
+This is one of the highest ratios for any commodity (e.g., twice as much as crude oil), impairing banks' ability to act as intermediaries and increasing overall transaction costs.